 One of the best things about taking so many wine classes is you meet a lot of people who love wine.
-After 3 years of wine classes Cathy took “Beginning Wine Making” and in that class she met a group of people who soon became very good friends.
+One of the classes Cathy took was Beginning Wine Making and in that class she met a group of people who soon became very good friends.
 She calls them her Wineaux.
 And that’s where it all began.
 Well, at least the shenanigans began….

 Sal helped these 19 eager beginners and connected them with a vineyard so they could buy grapes.
 They bought 2 tons from a little vineyard in Santa Clara County.
 A very long story short, they made 4 barrels that year.

 The Wineaux formed a wine-making group in 2009.
 They began by calling themselves the Cabrillo Crushers, because they all met at Cabrillo.
 They pooled their money and made 4 barrels of wine: Zinfandel, Syrah, Pinot and a Zin-Carignane blend.
 Then in 2010 they made 14 barrels, including: Zinfandel, Cabernet Franc, Pinot, Montepulciano, Petite Sirah, and a Cab Franc and Zin blend.
 They also invested in a bottling line, crusher/destemmer and new barrels.